 To enjoy this buffet of social delicacies, one must understand that the laundromat is also a place where customers need to follow a protocol.
 For instance, my mother always asks if the hot water has been turned on that day and which machines are working.
 While on the surface, this may seem silly, failure to ask those questions may result in loading a machine, adding detergent and quarters, only to discover that the machine is out of order, or the Korean owner, hoping to cut down her expenses, has not turned on the hot water.
 The life lesson in this is to always ask first, never assume the obvious because your obvious may not be someone else’s obvious.

 That fact was illustrated recently when the man in charge of making change for the machines offered an unsolicited narration of a woman who, upon arriving at the Atlanta airport from the rain forest of Brazil, asked the taxi driver to take her to a place where she could wash clothes.
 Apparently, the woman spoke little English and had never been in a laundromat.
 The concept of washing machines with coin slots was as alien to her as spearing fish is to us.

-An attendant directed the woman to the closest machine and told to put her clothes “in the machine”; she looked perplexed so the attendant opened the door and showed her how to load the machine and then add detergent.
+The woman asked instructions and was directed to the closest machine and told to put her clothes in the machine; she looked perplexed so the attendant opened the door and threw the clothes in the machine , then added detergent for her.
 The woman dutifully closed the door and waited for her machine to start.
 When nothing happened, she began to hit the machine.
-The attendant then explained that in order to make the machine wash she needed to put eight quarters “in the machine”.
-Looking perplexed, she pulled out eight quarters, opened the machine door and threw them “in the machine”.
+The attendant then explained that in order to make the machine wash she also needed to put eight quarters in the machine.
+Looking perplexed, she pulled out eight quarters, opened the machine door and put them “in the machine”.